mk-pmb/msspeechsdk_v011_wine_howto/README.md

 1. Set your wine prefix's windows version to Windows 8: run `winecfg` to GUI-configure it, or `winetricks win8` for automatic.
+1. Install version 4.0 or the .NET framework.
+(Might take several minutes.)
+    You might need to uninstall Mono first.
+    An easy way to do both is to install `winetricks` and `cabextract`, then run `winetricks dotnet40`.
+1. The above step might have reset your windows version, so make sure it's still Windows 8, adjust if needed.
 1. Install the Runtime:
     `wine msiexec /i setups/SpeechPlatformRuntime.msi`
     should start the install dialog.